4 Major Things To Do In Clemson - A Getaway Guide - Karta.com

 Reflect at Woodland Cemetery

-Resting on a hill overlooking campus, Woodland Cemetery serves as the final resting place for many influential Clemson figures like founder Thomas Green Clemson.
-Stroll past the intricate headstones and statues capped with verdigris while paying your respects and admiring panoramic views of the university and surrounding lake.
-Look for the grave markers of past presidents and trustees which stand out for their ornate details.
+Resting on a high hill within the view of campus, Woodland Cemetery serves as the final resting place for many influential figures of Clemson, founder Thomas Green Clemson and innumerable others.
+Walk windingly past the intricate headstones and statues capped with verdigris to pay the greatest homage, while enjoying scenic views of the university and the surrounding lake.
+Look for the grave markers of aging presidents and trustees, who stand out for their ornate details.

 Woodland Cemetery

-A Clemson institution since the 1950s, Mac's Drive-In is the place for Southern comfort food, from fried green tomatoes and okra to juicy burgers and hearty entrees like meatloaf and pot roast.
-Housed in a retro A-frame building, it's peak old-school charm.
-Don't skip out on their legendary thick milkshakes, which come in classic flavors like chocolate, vanilla, and strawberry.
+Since the 50's, they serve the place for Southern comfort food from fried green tomatoes and okra to fresh sunny-side-up juicy burgers and hearty entries like meatloaf and pot roast.
+Inside a retro A-frame house, it's where the antique charm duel ends sky high.
+And don't forget their mouthwatering thick milkshakes that top the list in flavors such as chocolate, vanilla, and strawberry.

-For fresh, farm-to-table flavors, head to EAT Local downtown.
-Their signature grilled sandwiches feature local ingredients like smoked chicken from Hickory Nut Gap and Mutsu apples from Sky Top Orchard folded into griddled ciabatta bread.
-Soups, salads, and sides like the signature sweet potato fries round out the seasonal menu.
-Be sure to also check out their bakery case for fresh pastries and breads.
+For that fresh taste from farm to table, you have to go to EAT Local downtown.
+Their grilled signature sandwich boasts such local ingredients as smoked chicken from Hickory Nut Gap and Mutsu apples from Sky Top Orchard folded into griddled ciabatta bread.
+Sample soups, salads, and sides like the signature sweet potato fries to complete the seasonal menu.
+Be sure to check out their bakery case for fresh pastries and breads here too.

 Classic Barbecue at Smokin' Pig